MichalMrena/AdvancedPriorityQueues/README.md

 # Advanced Priority Queues
-My bachelors thesesis where I have examined couple of interesting priority queues points to this repo.
-Originally it contained implementations of these queues in C++.
-In my opinion the code I wrote was quite ugly so right now I am doing some refactoring and when I am done I will reupload implementations of **Brodal queue** and **Strict Fibonacci heap**.
+Hello visitor.
+My bachelors thesis points to this repository.
+In the thesis I have examined some implementations of the priority queue abstract data type.
+You can find some of them [here](https://github.com/MichalMrena/mix-ds).